Semibricks and Brick-finite algebras: Introduction

+This conjecture remains open.
+Our primary goal in this paper is to investigate Enomoto's conjecture and brick-finite algebras, and to establish some new equivalent conditions for this class of algebras.

-First, by using the kappa order on the lattice of torsion classes in $\modd \Lambda$ with canonical join representations (see Definitions \ref{D2}, \ref{D4} and \ref{D6}), we prove the following theorem, which has a crucial role in the proof of Enomoto's conjecture.
+First, by using the kappa order on the lattice of torsion classes in $\modd \Lambda$ with canonical join representations (see Definitions \ref{D2}, \ref{D4} and \ref{D6}), we prove the following theorem, which will be useful throughout the rest of the paper.